 Some students complete high school graduation requirements at the end of the senior year Fall term and desire to enroll at CVCC for Spring.
 Public high schools & CVCC do not operate on the same calendar: CVCC’s Spring term begins early January, while the high school Fall term continues through mid-January.
-CVCC’s summer term begins late-May while the HS spring term concludes in early-June.
+CVCC’s summer term begins late-May while the high school spring term concludes in early-June.

 Seniors taking college courses through Career and College Promise (CCP) may want to consider not graduating at the end of the fall term despite eligibility to do so.
 These seniors are eligible to continue enrollment in CCP courses (either online or at the CVCC campus) TUITION FREE – a tuition savings of at least $1,200 for 15 credit hours.